cindy-531/CS50-Finance/README.md

 # CS50-Finance
-A web stock simulator implemented during the Harvard CS50 course via which the user can manage portfolios of stocks.
+A stock simulator implemented during the Harvard CS50 course via which the user can manage portfolios of stocks.
+This web app was coded using Python, HTML, CSS, and SQLite.